unfrl/usufruct/README.md

 # CI

-New version of the client sdk (currently called `sdk`) are generated/published by the CI when the commit has a tag matching the pattern `server-*.*.*`
+New versions of the client sdk are generated/published by the CI when the commit has a tag matching the pattern `server-*.*.*`